Featured Hotels for September

 Hotel des Arts Saigon in Saigon, Vietnam

 Located in the heart of Ho Chi Minh, this 5-star property offers luxury and stylish accommodation ideal for high-end travelers staying in the city for business or leisure.
-When Khiri Travel inspected the hotel, we were welcomed by the very friendly staff and a lovely pianist who was playing classic hits – creating a very welcoming ambience for guests while checking-in.
+When Khiri Travel inspected the hotel, we were welcomed by the very friendly staff and a lovely pianist who was playing classic hits – creating a very welcoming ambiance for guests while checking-in.

 The hotel rooms all feature a similar chic, Indochina-inspired style with fantastic views of the city, while the property itself is conveniently located nearby to a number of city parks, providing guests with beautiful green vistas and a sense of space.